arendd/bh-europe_2025_metrics/paper/paper.md

 The foundation of the project was a comprehensive analysis of the current KPI landscape.
 Various representatives from different ELIXIR nodes were approached in advance and invited to participate in the project.
 They were asked to provide insight into known processes, workflows or, if already available, existing KPI sets or guidelines.
 The information gathered in this process is summarized below.

-The following ELIXIR Nodes kindly shared their experiences:

-* Czech Republic
-* Germany
-* Ireland
-* Italy
-* Norway
-* Netherlands
-* Spain
-* UK
-* ELIXIR Hub
+Various project participants from different ELIXIR nodes (**Czech Republic, Germany, Ireland, Italy, Norway, Netherlands, Spain, UK, ELIXIR Hub**) have kindly shared their experiences.

 ## de.NBI & ELIXIR Germany